glouppe/phd-thesis/README.md

 implementation details, as contributed within Scikit-Learn.

-In the second part of this work, we analyze and discuss the interpretability of random forests in the eyes of variable importances measures.
+In the second part of this work, we analyze and discuss the interpretability of random forests in the eyes of variable importance measures.
 The core of our contributions rests in the theoretical characterization of the Mean Decrease of Impurity variable importance measure, from which we prove and derive some of its properties in the case of multiway totally randomized trees and in